Individual Sponsored Visa Services

 In a move to safeguard the integrity of Australia’s international education sector and protect genuine international students, the Albanese Government has announced a comprehensive package of measures.

-As the fourth-largest export industry for the nation, international education plays a vital cole in the economy and regional relationships.
-This initiative aims to address loopholes, prevent misuse and enhance the overall quality of the sector
+As the fourth-largest export industry for the nation, international education plays a vital role in the economy and regional relationships.
+This initiative aims to address loopholes, prevent misuse, and enhance the overall quality of the sector

 Closing the Loophole: